-Annandale Way (incl.
-GPX!)
+Annandale Way + GPX

-This 4-stage moderately difficult walk from Moffat to the Solway Firth has a few steep sections and map reading skills are always essential.
-The Annandale Way, one of Scotland’s Great Trails, offers the walker the natural beauty and tranquillity of this somewhat lesser known part of Scotland.
-The trail is mostly clearly waymarked and, starting out from Moffat, it winds slowly south.
-Some 13 miles from Moffat at St Ann's (Millhousebridge actually), the more strenuous option continues via Lochmaben but there is an easier branch through Lockerbie.
+This 4-stage moderately difficult walk from Moffat to the Solway Firth has a few steep sections and map reading skills could be essential.
+The Annandale Way, one of Scotland’s Great Trails, offers the walker the natural beauty and tranquillity of this lesser known part of Scotland.
+The trail is mostly waymarked and, starting out from Moffat, it winds slowly south.
+Some 13 miles from Moffat at St Ann's (Millhousebridge actually), the more strenuous option continues via Lochmaben and the easier branch through Lockerbie.
 Both spurs unite at Hoddom Castle.

-- Moffat - St Ann's 13 km (Easy)
+- Moffat - St Ann's 13 km (Easy) East of Park Bridge

-- St Ann's - Lochmaben 17 km (Easy) or Lockerbie 20,75 km (Easy)
+- St Ann's - Lochmaben 17 km (Easy) or from Lockerbie 20,75 km (Easy) Blackburn or Dryfe Water

-- Hoddom Castle 21,5 km from Lochmaben (Moderate) or 12,5 km from Lockerbie (Easy)
+- Lochmaben - Hoddom Castle 21,5 km (Moderate) or from Lockerbie 12,5 km (Easy) Calflake Bridge or Glenholm

-- Hoddom Castle - Newbie Mains 16,25 km (Easy)
+- Hoddom Castle - Newbie Barns 16,25 km (Easy) Just north of Annan